eduNEXT/eox-tenant/README.rst

 .. |PyPI Badge| image:: https://img.shields.io/pypi/v/eox-tenant?label=PyPI
    :alt: PyPI - Version

-Eox-tenant is a plugin for `Open edX`_, and part of the Edunext Open Extensions (aka EOX), that replaces the microsites and site_configurations features, offering a more robust multi-tenancy model.
+Eox-tenant is a plugin for `Open edX`_, and part of the Edunext Open edX Extensions (aka EOX), that replaces the microsites and site_configurations features, offering a more robust multi-tenancy model.

 If you are looking for professional development or support with multitenancy or multi-sites in the Open edX platform, you can reach out to sales@edunext.co